fraktalfan/TrayMenu/README.md

 To include the Windows system folders "Desktop" and "Start menu" there is the setting "Include" in the "Settings" menu since version 1.1.

 ## Updates

+### Version 1.4 (06.08.2023)

+* New: Ability to group menu items using configuration file "traymenu.ini".

 ### Version 1.3 (04.08.2023)